 The Vancouver Island marmot varies its weight during the year between 3 to 7 kilos and can measure between 56 to 70 cm in length.

-The Vancouver Island marmot is one of the largest species of marmots, and it’s endemic of the mountains of Vancouver Island in British Columbia.
+The Vancouver Island marmot is one of the largest species of marmot, and it’s endemic to the mountains of Vancouver Island in British Columbia.